 - How Facebook Messenger auto-replies with a SendPulse chatbot work

-- How to set up Facebook Messenger auto reply flow in the chatbot editor
+- How to set up Facebook Messenger auto-reply flow in the chatbot editor

 - Additional Facebook Messenger chatbot features

-Right after you open the Facebook page which you have previously linked to your account, you’ll see a set of predefined triggers that can be used to start the series of chatbot messages: “Immediately,” “Standard reply,” and “Unsubscribe from bot.”
+Right after you open the Facebook page that you have previously linked to your account, you’ll see a set of predefined triggers that can be used to start the series of chatbot messages: “Immediately,” “Standard reply,” and “Unsubscribe from bot.”